Bridgerton Film Locations & Royal England

 English Country Estates: Life of the Ton

-Leaving the elegance of Bath behind, we journey east through gently rolling countryside into the heart of rural southern England — landscapes shaped by centuries of aristocratic life, agriculture, and estate living.
+Leaving the elegance of Bath behind, we journey east through gentle countryside into the heart of rural southern England-landscapes shaped by centuries of aristocratic life, agriculture, and estate living.

 Our first visit is to Basildon Park, a refined 18th-century country house set high above the Thames Valley.
 Used as a filming location in Bridgerton, Basildon Park’s graceful interiors and sweeping parkland evoke the world of Regency society, where appearances, alliances, and carefully choreographed social gatherings shaped daily life.
 Inside, we explore the principal rooms and learn how houses like this functioned as both private homes and public stages for the social season.

-From here, we continue deeper into the English countryside, passing through quiet villages, farmland, and tree-lined lanes before arriving at Wrest Park.
+Continuing deeper into the English countryside, we'll pass through quiet villages, farmland, and tree-lined lanes before arriving at Wrest Park.
 Renowned for its formal gardens, Wrest Park reflects the fashion among Britain’s elite for European-inspired landscapes — from French parterres to Italian terraces.
 These gardens appear in Bridgerton as grand country settings, but they also tell a broader story of wealth, influence, and the desire to display taste and power through landscape design.

-Time is allowed to stroll the gardens at a relaxed pace, appreciating the symmetry, water features, and long views that were designed to impress visiting guests.
+Time is allowed for a relaxed stroll the gardens; appreciating the symmetry, water features, and long views that were designed to impress visiting guests.
 This is a chance to slow down and fully absorb the atmosphere of aristocratic England.

 Day 6